How to Have a Fun Reception with These Wonderful Treats?

 Even if you don’t subscribe to the theory that all foods taste better on a stick, these adorable bite-sized desserts, which can be easily passed on trays by wait staff, are perfect for a wedding.
 They provide a quick and satisfying hit of cake and frosting, but don’t require a fork or plate.
 Plus they can be easily customized to match your wedding colors and theme.

 Unless you’ve got a fire pit handy, the best way to serve S’mores at a wedding is to let guests toast marshmallows at their tables.
 To give the campfire classic an upscale twist, add artisan marshmallows, swap out the graham crackers for almond thins or stroopwaffels, and replacing the Hershey’s with either Nutella or dark chocolate with sea salt.
 Just be sure to check that your venue’s fire code permits hibachis at guests’ tables.
 Plus, this will be a great wedding cake alternative in Cincinnati, OH.
-Check the official website here now.

 Things To Know: